-The Air Force has announced that the Air National Guard intelligence unit implicated in last year’s significant classified documents leak is set to resume its mission this Saturday.
-This decision comes after months of rigorous investigations, substantial improvements, and thorough inspections.
+After a year of thorough exploration, major salvage efforts, and substantial improvements, the Air Force announced that the Air National Guard intelligence unit accused in last year’s major classified documents leak incident is set to resume its mission starting this Saturday.

-The 102nd Intelligence, Surveillance, and Reconnaissance Group faced suspension in mid-April 2023 following the arrest of Massachusetts Air National Guard member Jack Teixeira.
-Teixeira was charged with leaking highly classified military documents about the Ukraine war and other sensitive national security matters.
+The 102nd Intelligence, Surveillance, and Reconnaissance Group faced suspension since the middle of April 2023 in the wake of Massachusetts Air National Guard member Jack Teixeira being arrested.
+Teixeira was charged with leaking very highly classified military documents on the Ukraine war and other sensitive national security matters.

-Gen. Kenneth Wilsbach, head of Air Combat Command, gave the final approval for the unit’s recertification after a comprehensive review process.
+Gen. Kenneth Wilsbach, head of Air Combat Command, approved the unit’s recertification after a comprehensive review process.
 This decision was supported by both Defense Secretary Lloyd Austin and Air Force Secretary Frank Kendall.

-The final step in the recertification involved a two-week assessment by a team from the 480th Intelligence Wing at Joint Base Langley-Eustis, Virginia.
-This team observed the unit performing its mission to ensure readiness and compliance with security protocols.
+During the last step of recertification, a team from the 480th Intelligence Wing at Joint Base Langley-Eustis, Virginia held a two-week course for the recertification process.
+This team observed the unit as they performed the mission to ensure everything was in readiness and security procedures were being followed.

 Improvements and Changes